 Six Things to Do

-The audio guides provide the visitor with tons of well researched background stories about the city that was once called Aquae Sulis as well as the Roman people (both lower and upper classes) that used to live and work here.
+The audio guides provide the visitor with tons of well researched background stories about the city that was once called Aquae Sulis and the daily life of the people that lived here.
 These people are impersonated by real actors running around the Baths as well as actors in films projected onto the wall.

 Plan your visit at www.romanbaths.co.uk

-2. Bath Thermae Spa: If all that sightseeing has made you tired, what better treat is there than to indulge in a spa yourself?
+If all that sightseeing has made you tired, what better treat is there than to indulge in a spa session yourself?
 Luckily, you don’t have to walk far.
-A few steps from the Roman Baths Museum, you will find the modern version of the Romans’ well-being temple.
+A few steps from the Roman Baths Museum, you will find the modern version of the antique well-being temple.

-I really wanted to try this out on my visit in July and so I booked the Thermae Treat spa package for £69.
+I really wanted to try this out, so on my visit in July I booked the Thermae Treat spa package for £69.
 With this package I got 4 hours in the spa, my own towel, robe and slippers, a Reviver Back Massage and a Head & Food Massage.
 I thought this was great value for money.

 Plan your visit at www.thermaebathspa.com

 3. The American Museum in Britain